acm-uiuc/til/_til/vim/repeat-the-previous-change.md

+---
-# Repeat The Previous Change
+title: Repeat The Previous Change
+category: vim
+---

 If you have just performed a change and you realize you want to immediately do it again, you can hit `.` instead of retyping it.
 This is a good way to